 Receiving a shared iCloud photo

-If you open that link on one of your own devices, you are sent straight to a new section in the photos app, where you can see all the photos you’ve shared:
+If you open that link on one of your own devices, you are sent straight to a new section in the Photos app, where you can see all the pictures you’ve shared:

 Here you see the page for this particular set of shared images.
 You can see the expiry date, as well as stop sharing the photos, and copy the link, at any time.

-The images themselves contain full metadata when they are shared.
-There’s location data, for example, as well as everything else, inclusive your iPhone model (or other camera, if that’s what you used to take the picture).
-This will hopefully change before the final release of iOS 12, but if you’re using the beta, be aware of this possible privacy leak
+The images you share contain full metadata.
+There’s location data, for example, as well as everything else, including your iPhone model (or other camera, if that’s what you used to take the picture).

 A great feature